 How to plan if you have dementia?

 So what can you do if you have dementia and want to make plans for future care?
-You can appoint an Enduring Guardian to make lifestyle, health and medical decisions for you when you’re not capable of doing this for yourself.
-In this case an Enduring Guardian would make medical decisions for you if you lose the capacity to do so.
+You can appoint an Enduring Guardian and specify that they are to make lifestyle, health and medical decisions for you when you’re not capable of doing this for yourself.
 You could otherwise appoint an Enduring Power of Attorney for Health Decisions.
-You may still be able to make decisions for yourself about a range of things, including your medical care if you can show that you have capacity to do so.
-Watch our video with Speech Pathologists here to learn more about capacity, eating, memory and what you can do ahead of time ,

 Plan now for peace of mind